kkaytekin/Social-Simulation-Diffusion-of-Responsibility/README.md

 # Social-Simulation-Diffusion-of-Responsibility
-Simulation Project Written for: Social Emergence in Complex Systems
+This is a simulation I wrote for the course "Social Emergence in Complex Systems during an ATHENS Exchange in Télécom Paris in November 2021.